 During the nighttime, the surface is still receiving energy from the GHGs.
 This has the effect of delaying the onset of oceanic overturning, and of reducing the rate of cooling.
 Note that the oceanic overturning is once again the emergent Rayleigh-Bénard circulation.
 Because there are no clouds, the ocean can radiate to space more freely.
-In addition, the overturning of the ocean constantly brings new water to the surface, to radiate and to cool.
+In addition, the overturning of the ocean constantly brings new water to the surface, to radiate and cool.
 This increases the heat transfer across the interface.

-As with the previous thresholds, the timing of this final transition is temperature dependent.
+As with the previous thresholds, the timing of this final transition is temperature-dependent.
 Once a critical threshold is passed, oceanic overturning kicks in.
 Stratification is replaced by circulation, bringing new water to radiate, cool, and sink.
 In this way, heat is removed from the ocean, not just from the surface as during the day, but from the entire body of the upper mixed layer of the ocean.

 There are a few things worth pointing out about this whole system.

 First, this is what occurs in the tropics, which is where the largest amount of energy enters the hot end of the great heat engine we call the climate.

 Next, sometimes increases in incoming energy are turned mostly into temperature.
 Other times, incoming energy increases are turned mostly into physical work (the circulation of the ocean and atmosphere that transports energy to the poles).
 And other times, increasing energy is mostly just moved from the tropics to the poles.